amida-tech/recruitment-registry/api/docs/api.md

 	.post('http://localhost:9005/api/v1.0/surveys')
 	.set('Authorization', 'Bearer ' + jwt)
 	.send(survey)
-	.end(function (err, res) {
+	.then(res => {
 		console.log(res.status);  // 201
 		console.log(res.body.id); // Expected to be internal id of the survey surveyId = res.body.id;
 	});
 ```

-If successful this post will return HTTP status 201 (Created) and the survey `id` will be in the body.
-If post fails the HTTP status will be one of 40x codes or 500 depending on the error type - 400 (Bad Request), 401 (Unauthorized), 403 (Forbidden), 500 (Internal Server Error).
+The server responds with the survey `id` in the response body.

 ##### Profile Survey
 <a name="admin-profile-survey"/>

 The system is required to have one special survey called profile survey.
 This special survey is used during registration of participants and contains all the questions needed for registration.
-JSON definition of this survey does not have any difference from other surveys and is desribed in [survey administration](#admin-surveys).
-Only posting differs
+JSON definition of this survey does not have any difference from other surveys as desribed in [survey administration](#admin-surveys).
+For posting however there is a special path

 ```
-let profileSurveyId = null;
+const profileSurvey = {
+    name: 'Alzheimer',
+    questions: [{
+        text: 'Gender',
+        required: true,
+        type: 'choice',
+        oneOfChoices: ['male', 'female', 'other']
+    }, {
+        text: 'Zip code',
+        required: false,
+        type: 'text'
+    }, {
+        text: 'Family history of memory disorders/AD/dementia?',
+        required: true,
+        type: 'bool'
+    }, {
+        text: 'How did you hear about us?',
+        required: false,
+        type: 'choices',
+        choices: [
+            { text: 'TV' },
+            { text: 'Radio' },
+            { text: 'Newspaper' },
+            { text: 'Facebook/Google Ad/OtherInternet ad' },
+            { text: 'Physician/nurse/healthcare professional' },
+            { text: 'Caregiver' },
+            { text: 'Friend/Family member' },
+            { text: 'Other source', type: 'text' }
+        ]
+    }]
+};

 request
 	.post('http://localhost:9005/api/v1.0/profile-survey')
 	.set('Authorization', 'Bearer ' + jwt)
-	.send(survey)
-	.end(function (err, res) {
+	.send(profileSurvey)
+	.then(res => {
 		console.log(res.status);  // 201
-		console.log(res.body.id); // Expected to be internal id of the survey profileSurveyId = res.body.id;
+		console.log(res.body.id); // Expected to be internal id of the profile survey });
-	});
 ```

-Response details are identical to posting an ordinary survey.
+Server response details are identical to posting an ordinary survey.

 ##### Consent Documents
 <a name="admin-consent-document"/>

 Recruitment Registries support multiple consent document types.
 Consent Types in this API may refer to actual Consent Forms or similar documents that participants have to sign such as Terms Of Use.
-Separate API paths are provided for Consent Types and Consent Documents as it is expected to have versions of Consent Document of the same type with only one of them being active at one time.
+Separate API paths are provided for Consent Types and Consent Documents since it is expected to have versions of Consent Document of the same type with only one of them being active at one time.

 Consent Type JSON descriptions are minimal